Gumbaz, Srirangapatna

-The Gumbaz at Srirangapattana is a Muslim mausoleum at the centre of a landscaped garden, holding the graves of Tippu Sultan(Western Side), his father Hyder Ali(Middle),and his mother Fakhr-Un-Nisa(Eastern Side).
-It was built by Tippu Sultan to house the graves of his parents.
-The British allowed Tippu to be buried here after his martyrdom in the Siege of Srirangapatna in 1799.
+The Gumbaz at Ganjam Srirangapattana is an Islamic mausoleum located in centre of a beautiful landscaped gardens, holding the graves of Tipu Sultan (Western Side), his father Hyder Ali (Middle) and his mother Fakhr-Un-Nisa (Eastern Side).
+It was built by Tipu Sultan to house the graves of his parents.
+Tipu was buried here after his death in the Siege of Srirangapatna in 1799.

 History

 The Gumbaz was raised by Tipu Sultan in 1782-84 at Srirangapattana to serve as a mausoleum for his father and mother.
 The mausoleum was surrounded by a cypress garden which is said to have different species of flowering trees and plants collected by Tippu Sultan from Persia, Ottoman Turkey, Kabul and French Mauritius.